The Omlet Blog Category Archives: Guinea Pigs

 Rabbit and guinea pig tricks for beginners

 When you start to train your guinea pig or rabbit, it’s all about patience and perseverance.
-Your pet might not seem that interested initially, but as you continue to reinforce their learning with treats, you will find they keep coming back for more.
-You should always start with something simple, such as ‘Circling’, a perfect trick for both rabbits and guinea pigs.
+Your pet might not seem interested in learning initially, but as you continue to reinforce their learning with treats, you will find them routinely coming back for more.
+Start with something simple, such as “circling” — a perfect trick for both rabbits and guinea pigs.

-Training your guinea pig or rabbit to circle
+Training your rabbit or guinea pig to circle

-To teach your pet how to perform Circle, simply grip a treat tight between your fingers, and hold it close to your pet’s mouth.
-Then lead your pet around in a circle with the treat – so that it spins on the spot.
+To teach your pet how to perform a circle, grip a treat tightly between your fingers and hold it close to your pet’s mouth.
+Then lead your pet around in a circle with the treat, so that it spins in a tight circle.
 Repeat this until your pet spins around without you leading them, occasionally reinforcing them with the treat.
-It is important that you only give them a reinforcement treat when they successfully do the trick.
-Don’t feel bad if they manage to sneakily steal the treat from you – it’s all part of the fun!
+It’s important that you only give them a reinforcement treat when they successfully do the trick.
+Eventually, the flick of your wrist will be all the encouragement that your pet needs to perform this trick — provided that there’s a treat in store for them after their performance.

-Don’t worry if this takes some time to learn – the first trick can be the hardest for your rabbits or guinea pig, and once they have mastered Circle, a whole world of tricks opens up for you and your pet to enjoy together!
-If your pet is struggling with Circle, try making them turn in the other direction – just like us, our pets are either left or right-footed.
+Don’t worry if this takes some time to learn – the first trick can be the hardest for your rabbit or guinea pig, but once they have mastered a circle, you’ll both have the confidence to learn even more tricks.
+If your pet is struggling learning how to circle on command, try encouraging them to turn in the other direction.
+Like us, our pets are either left or right-footed, so the direction you ask of them needs to be in line with their natural inclination.

-How to make rabbits and guinea pigs come when called
+How to make rabbits or guinea pigs come when called

-As with many tricks, the key here is treats.
-Offer the treat when you are close to the pet, and say the pet’s name as you do so.
+As with many tricks, the key to teaching your rabbit or guinea pig to come when called is food.
+Offer a treat when you are close to your pet while saying their name.
 Eventually, they will come to associate their name with the treat.
-The next step is to call your pet from further away, showing the treat.
-Repeat the name as they take it.
-Call your rabbit’s name and give them a treat after they approach.
-After two weeks of this regular exercise – calling, treating – try calling your pet’s name without showing the treat.
+The next step is to call your pet from farther away, showing them the treat.
+Repeat their name as they take their reward.
+After two weeks of this regular exercise of calling and treating, try calling your rabbit or guinea pig’s name without showing them a treat.

 How to make rabbits and guinea pigs jump through hoops